-Former WWE Diva Stacy "Miss Kitty"/"The Kat" Carter was reportedly very ashamed of her time in WWE and even had her real name removed from various wrestling websites.
-However she has since embraced her history and started making several indie appearances, selling her merchandise on E-Bay and sharing personal photos from her time there.
+Former WWF Diva Stacy "Miss Kitty"/"The Kat" Carter was reportedly very ashamed of her time in the WWF and even had her real name removed from various wrestling websites.
+However, she has since embraced this and started making several indie appearances, selling her merchandise on eBay and sharing personal photos from her time there.

 Trish does have one case of Old Shame played straight: the infamous moment known simply as "THAT Jackie Gayda match".
-A match between her and John Bradshaw Layfield against Christopher Nowinski and Jackie Gayda, both recent graduates of Tough Enough and still both very green in the ring.
+A match between her and John Bradshaw Layfield against Christopher Nowinski and Jackie Gayda, the latter two were members of Tough Enough and both were still very green in the ring.
 The match was a disaster from beginning to end, and when Trish finally pins Jackie for the victory (even Jim Ross called it a Mercy Kill by that point), she was visibly pissed off.
 JBL himself said that this was the worst match he had ever participated in.

-During the early days of the nWo, Kevin Nash cut a promo with The Giant, where Nash made an unscripted reference to how Giant had initially been promoted as the son of André the Giant.
-Giant immediately shot him a look that screamed "Don't friggin' go there ever again."
+During the early days of the nWo, Kevin Nash and Scott Hall cut a promo with The Giant.
+During the promo, Hall made an unscripted reference to how The Giant had initially been promoted as the son of André the Giant.
+The Giant immediately shot him a look that screamed "Don't friggin' go there ever again."

-Nash had his own moment when in 2011, CM Punk brought up his alter ego "Oz", arguably one of the most embarrassing moments of WCW history from the early 90s.
-Same with John Laurinaitis (f.k.a.
-"Johnny Ace"); as Punk has made references to his failed career as a wrestler in the US by bringing up his past with Shane Douglas as part of the much reviled "Dynamic Dudes".
+Nash had his own moment when in 2011, CM Punk brought up his alter ego "Oz", one of the most embarrassing moments of WCW history from the early '90s.
+Same with John Laurinaitis (a.k.a.
+"Johnny Ace"); as Punk made references to his failed career as a wrestler in the U.S. by bringing up his past with Shane Douglas as part of the much reviled "Dynamic Dudes".

 Terry Taylor does not fondly remember his time in the WWF, when he was known as "The Red Rooster".